Ranking all of Quentin Tarantino’s films by their soundtracks

 One of the more obscure films on our list was always destined to have one of the more obscure soundtracks too.

 With the ever-alluring presence of Ennio Morricone smiling behind him, when Tarantino set out to make the brilliant Inglorious Basterdshe did so with the intention of creating a World War II epic via a delightful spaghetti western.
 The film is a cult classic and regularly tops fans favourite polls of his films but perhaps could have used a little more of Morricone’s magic on the entire score.

 Tarantino did end up using a lot of his older pieces, scores that were written for other scenes in other films.
 That ends up only adding to the slightly disjointed feel of the film but it’s hard to argue that this soundtrack has a galvanizing effect that only a victorious tone will do.

 Bolshy and with a hefty dose of bravado, this soundtrack does well to arc the storyline of the Basterds.

 Set in one of the most influential periods of American music, Tarantino’s latest film Once Upon A Time In Hollywoodis naturally imbued with the creativity and vast output of the sixties.
 It sees nods to standards like Simon & Garfunkel’s ‘Mrs Robinson’ as well as the heavier moments of the decade from Deep Purple.

-It’s one of Tarantino’s biggest soundtracks, which would make sense for the length of the film, and sees the director pick 31 songs for the new film.
-All in all, the LP lands as a distillation of 1960s Hollywood and features 20 tracks from that whole scene which makes the film feel tangibly authentic.
+It’s one of Tarantino’s biggest soundtracks, which would make sense for the film’s length and sees the director pick 31 songs for the new film.
+The LP lands as a distillation of 1960s Hollywood and features 20 tracks from that whole scene which makes the film feel tangibly authentic.